Our Go Green series showcases destinations working to protect the environment.

 Multiple locations including 1017 N. Highland Ave., 404-437-7845

--Photo: Chef Robert Gerstenecker tending his gardens at Park 75; photo courtesy Park 75
+-Photo: Chef Robert Gerstenecker tending his gardens at Park 75 (a restaurant that, unfortunately, is now closed).

 Featured products, services and/or travel arrangements may have been complimentary in part or in full; this affords the research opportunity but does not sway opinion.